baetyl/baetyl/doc/us-en/setup/Build-OpenEdge-from-Source.md

 ### Install Docker

 Go to [official page](https://hub.docker.com/editions/community/docker-ce-desktop-mac) to download the .dmg file you need.
-Once done, double-click to open and drag Docker into the Application folder.
+Once done, double-click to open and drag docker into the application folder.

 ![Install On Darwin](../../images/setup/docker-install-on-mac.png)

-View the version of installed Docker:
+View the version of installed docker:

 ```shell
 docker version